becdetat/turtle2openscad/readme.md

   - `SETH` / `SETHEADING <deg>` - turn the turtle to a new absolute heading, relative to the Y axis
   - `HOME` - move the turtle to the origin (0, 0) and set the heading to 0 degrees relative to the Y axis
   - `PRINT <arg1>, <arg2>, ...` - output text as a single-line comment in the OpenSCAD output.
 Arguments can be strings in brackets `[text]`, variables `:varname`, or expressions.
 Multiple arguments are comma-separated and output space-separated.
+  - `EXTCOMMENTPOS [text]` - insert a comment into the OpenSCAD output at the turtle's current position.
+Useful for annotating specific points in the drawing.
+The comment text is enclosed in square brackets and is optional.
+  - `EXTMARKER [text], <x>, <y>` - add a visual marker (red cross) in the preview and insert a position comment in the OpenSCAD output.
+Unlike EXTCOMMENTPOS, this shows the marker position in the preview canvas.
+Can be used without arguments to mark current position, with just a comment `[label]`, or with coordinates to mark a specific position without moving the turtle.
+Examples: `EXTMARKER`, `EXTMARKER [Corner 1]`, `EXTMARKER [Origin], 0, 0`
   - `EXTSETFN <value>` - set the resolution for arc drawing.
 FN (fragment number) controls how many segments are used to approximate arcs and circles.
 Default is 40 (producing 10 segments per 90° arc).
 This is inspired by OpenSCAD's `$fn` special variable.
 A 360° circle uses FN segments.
 Minimum value is 1.
 Decimal values are rounded down.
 Each arc drawn after EXTSETFN uses the current FN value, allowing different resolutions for different arcs.
 Examples: `EXTSETFN 3` creates triangles, `EXTSETFN 6` creates hexagons, `EXTSETFN 100` creates very smooth circles.
 - Note that commands that take more than one argument require a comma between arguments
 - The following binary arithmetic operations are supported: `+`, `-`, `*`, `/`, `^`